ntop/ntopng/doc/src/third_party_integrations/opnsense.rst

 .. code:: bash

    pkg update
-   pkg install os-ntopng-enterprise
+   pkg install os-ntopng-enterprise os-redis

-Or point the browser to the OPNsense management page, go to the *System* > *Firmware* > *Plugins* page, and click on the *Check for updates*.
+Alternatively you can point the browser to the OPNsense management page and install the plugins from the user interface.
+Go to the *System* > *Firmware* > *Plugins* page, and click on the *Check for updates*.

 .. figure:: ../img/opnsense_check_for_updates.png